ipython/ipyparallel/docs/source/direct.rst

 Quick and easy parallelism
 ==========================

-In many cases, you simply want to call a Python function on a sequence of objects, but *in parallel*.
+In many cases, you want to call a Python function on a sequence of objects, but *in parallel*.
 IPython Parallel provides a simple way of accomplishing this: using the DirectView's :meth:`~DirectView.map` method.